hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-08-24-gitlab-ci-variables-from-parameter-store.md

 }
 ```

-This policy will allow to fetch only secrets, which have tag "repository"
+This policy will only permit fetching secrets with the "repository" set to
-set to "frontend".
+"frontend".

 ### 3. Write stage in gitlab CI

 Now to the pipelines themself.
-This is an example stage showing how all of the
+Here's an example stage that demonstrates how
-above can be used inside actual `.gitlab-ci.yml` file.
+all of the above can be implemented within an actual `.gitlab-ci.yml` file.

 ```yaml
 test: